Huber-group-EMBL/covariate-powered-cross-weighted-multiple-testing/README.md

 This repository serves as companion to the following paper:

-> N. Ignatiadis and W. Huber (2021), **Covariate-powered cross weighted multiple testing**, Journal of the Royal Statistical Society: Series B (JRSS-B)
+> N. Ignatiadis and W. Huber (2021), **Covariate powered cross-weighted multiple testing**, Journal of the Royal Statistical Society: Series B (JRSS-B)

 The paper is also available on [[arXiv]](https://arxiv.org/abs/1701.05179).